FREQUENTLY ASKED QUESTIONS

 What services does Neuse Neighbors Network offer to its members?

 Simply put, our volunteers help with the types of tasks a good neighbor would do.
-For a list of the most common services we provide, click on Member Services!
+For a list of the most common services we provide, click on Member Benefits.
 And if you don't see what you're looking for, contact us and we'll try to find a volunteer who can help, or put you in touch with an agency or contractor that provides the service you need.
 Our motto is "one call does it all!"

 Who are Neuse Neighbors Network volunteers?